2100, Case Management Responsibilities

 2350 IPP Service Review

-• the provision of CLASS program and CFC services; and
+• the provision of CLASS Program and CFC services; and

-• the status of non-CLASS program services and supports.
+• the status of non-CLASS Program services and supports.

-While individuals or their LAR may request the case manager meet in locations other than their own home/family home, case managers should remind them that a complete assessment of services provided to the individual is required to be performed in the setting in which those services are delivered.
-Case managers must document when and why an individual or LAR refuses to meet in the home setting in the “General Comments” section of Form 3595.
+While persons or their LAR may request the case manager meet in locations other than their own home/family home, case managers should remind them that a complete assessment of services provided to the person must be performed in the setting where those services are delivered.
+Case managers must document when and why a person or LAR declines to meet in the home setting in the General Comments section of Form 3595.

 If the service backup plan was implemented and determined to be ineffective, the case manager must convene an SPT meeting to revise the service backup plan.

-Within five business days of the IPP service review, the case manager is responsible for providing copies of the service review with the updated IPP-A to the individual, DSA and any additional CLASS service providers (FMSACFS, and SFS), as necessary.
+The case manager must provide copies of the service review with the updated IPP-A to the person, DSA and any other CLASS service providers, such as FMSACFS and SFS, as needed within five business days of the IPP service review.
 The case manager must maintain documentation of transmission of all necessary documents.

 Form Resources